yash-sharma1/docs-site/docs/faq/bsc/val.md

 ## What's the potential loss for validators?

 Validators can suffer from “Slashing”, a punishment for their bad behaviors, such as double sign and/or instability.
-Such loss will be shared by their delegators as well.
+Such loss will not be shared by their delegators.

 Slashing is a punitive function that is triggered by a validator ’s bad actions.
 Getting slashed is losing self delegation of a validator.
 Validators will be slashed for the actions below: